43 kilometers of forest and fog. Old stone steps and majestic views. In the end, an incomparable reward: Machu Picchu

 It is a long and colorful, though exhausting route, access to Machu Picchu for a little more difficult than the Inca Trail route.
 It can be done in five days and take you from the jungle to alpine terrain.
 You can do it alone or with a guide.
 The highest point is a step to more than 4,700 meters above sea level near the magnificent peak covered by glaciers of Salkantay (6271 meters).
 From there it descends into the vertiginous subtropical valleys.

-It is designed for providers and guides route from Cusco to Machu Picchu via Santa Teresa and offers options for two to five days to make the journey by bicycle, on foot or raft.
-It starts with a long drive four to five hours from Cuzco to Abra Malaga, the highest pass (4350 meters) between Ollantaytambo and the Amazon basin.
+It is designed for providers and guides route from Cusco to Machu Picchu via Santa Teresa and offers options for two to four days to make the journey by bicycle, on foot or raft.
+It starts with a long drive four to five hours from Cusco to Abra Malaga, the highest pass (4350 meters) between Ollantaytambo and the Amazon basin.
 At one point on the side of the mountain bike Amazon is chosen to make the long trip to Santa Maria.
 It begins on a paved road becomes a track 20 kilometers and a decrease amazing and picturesque glaciers in the tropical zone, 71 kilometers in total.